craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Non-Nation Entities/Coalition City/Guilds of Coalition/Guild of Adventurers.md

 ##### Archetype Identifiers
 CODE | ARCHETYPE
 --- | ---
-P | Care Package (the supplies that an adventurer may use) C | Caster (One with the ability to produce Weave-based effects) B | Blade (One who focuses on applying martial force to opposition during combat) H | Heavy (One who focuses on preventing martial force to allies during combat)
+P | Care Package (the supplies that an adventurer may use during an adventure) C | Caster (One with the ability to produce Weave-based effects) B | Blade (One who focuses on applying martial force to opposition during combat) H | Heavy (One who focuses on preventing martial force to allies during combat)